Greenhouse Technology Can Help Feed Africa

 I’m working with partners to solve this growing challenge with technology.

 As an architect by trade and a technology-focused farmer in Mali, I grow off-season fruits and vegetables in greenhouses.
-We started with tomatoes and have moved into cucumbers, peppers, green beans, melons, and watermelons, and even roses.
+We started with tomatoes and have moved into cucumbers, poivrons, haricots verts, melons, and watermelons, and even roses.

 Our efforts have succeeded so well that farmers and entrepreneurs around Africa have taken notice.
 They see how the technology of greenhouses can create new opportunities for growing food and employing people.